peixuanlee/IJOC-Dang-Herings-Li/README.md

 ```

 ## Content
 The IPM works in MatLab software.
-Almost all numerical experiments are randomly generated, and the experimental results can be found in the numerical section of the paper.
-This repository includes:
+This repository includes the source code and computational results for all randomly generated numerical instances presented in the paper.
 ### Code files
 The code folders include **CoASLTP**, **CoPathsolver** and **Bargaining**.
 1. The code in the folder **CoASLTP** is for comparing the proposed interior-point difierentiable path-following method (**IPM**) and the **ASLTP**, where the file [ycsgse.m](CoASLTP/ycsgse.m) is the main program of the **IPM** and [dltpsgse.m](CoASLTP/dltpsgse.m) is the main program of the **ASLTP**.
 The code in this folder has been used in Section 4.1.